 Dry Drunk Syndrome and What is a Dry Drunk?

-Avoiding the self-examination and emotional labor true recovery takes can leave a person who’s entirely sober feeling worse than they did before they quit drinking altogether.
-In recovery circles, this is often referred to as dry drunk syndrome, or simply dry drunk.
+Avoiding the self-examination and emotional work necessary for recovery can leave a person who’s entirely sober feeling worse than they did before they quit drinking altogether.

-For people who struggle with a substance use disorder, there’s a big gap between sobriety and actively recovering from addiction.
-For a meaningful, productive, and lasting recovery to take root, giving up drugs or alcohol is only the first step.
+For an alcoholic, or anyone who struggles with a substance use disorder, there’s a big gap between sobriety and actively recovering from addiction.
+Stopping alcohol use or other addictive substances is only the first step on the journey to a meaningful, productive, and lasting recovery.

-In addition to simply stopping the use of alcohol, it’s also necessary to identify the root causes of why a person drinks and work on ways to overcome those issues as well.
+In addition to simply stopping the use of alcohol or drugs, it’s also necessary to identify the root causes of why a person struggles with addiction and work on ways to overcome those issues as well.

-It’s important to have some perspective about addiction.
+It’s important to have some perspective about addiction, even for those who have been sober for years.
 After all, it is a complex, chronic relapsing disease of the brain.
 Because of the stigma associated with it, people battling addiction issues are generally overly critical of their setbacks and successes.

-Only about 19 percent of the more than 20 million people who need addiction treatment in the U.S. receive it, according to a report by the National Survey on Drug Use and Health (NSDUH) found on the SAMHSA website.
+Only about 19 percent of the more than 20 million people who need addiction treatment in the United States receive it, according to a report by the National Survey on Drug Use and Health (NSDUH) found on the SAMHSA website.

 Even though addiction is a highly treatable disorder, it has similar rates of relapse when compared to other chronic illnesses, such as diabetes, asthma, and high blood pressure.